okeyoallan/Molecular-biology-concept/README.md

   # Organizational structure of DNA
  ![](https://media.springernature.com/lw685/springer-static/image/art%3A10.1186%2F2046-1682-4-8/MediaObjects/13628_2011_Article_8_Fig2_HTML.jpg?as=webp)

-  * The dsDNA in eukaryotes is wound 1.7 times around histone proteins to form chromatins.This helps in;
+  * The dsDNA in eukaryotes is wound 1.7 times around histone proteins to form chromatins.
+This helps in;
-      * Compressing the DNA to fit the cell
+      * Compressing the DNA to fit into the cell
       * Makes the DNA accessible for transcription, regulation of expression, repair and recombination.
   * The chromatins are further packaged together to form chromosomes which are stored in the nucleus of the cell.